-All applications for a place at the new Bishop Laney Sixth Form for September 2017 must be made through the Cambridge Area Partnership (CAP) On-line Application Process.
+All applications for a place at Bishop Laney Sixth Form for September 2020 are made through the Cambridge Area Partnership (CAP) On-line Application Process at MyChoice@16.
 This can be accessed through all schools within CAP*.
 Students unable to access this system should contact the Sixth Form directly.

 *Cambridgeshire Area Partnership Schools include: Bottisham Village College, Ely College, Cottenham Village College, Impington Village College, Soham Village College, St Bede’s Inter-Church School and Witchford Village College.

 This website is currently being updated but course information is available in the new prospectus.
 Course sheets are available our progression evening events at each local college and at out Sixth Form Open Evening on October 30th.
 These detail the units you will be studying and how they are assessed.
 We recommend that you choose subjects that you are interested in and enjoy, as these will normally lead you towards a higher education course or career that will suit you.

 Prospectuses and websites such as this one can help you in deciding whether a college is right for you, but nothing beats a visit.
 Come in to see us for yourself, either for our Open Evening, or during one of our Taster Days, or by calling 01353 652818 and arranging a visit directly.

 Entry to the College will not be determined by a formal interview, but an informal guidance meeting will be held to advise students on appropriate course selection.
 A written reference will be sought from your current school as to the suitability of the course and level being considered.